C: Carroll - Casey

 “ A Goliath of a Man” proclaimed the posters.
 Irish heavyweight wrestler from Sneem in County Kerry was one of the famous rowing and fighting family active in the 1940s, 1950s and 1960s.
 Mick Casey was trained by brother Paddy and began wrestling in Britain in 1943.
 Prior to that he (and his brothers) had gained success in other sports, notably rowing.
 Mick and his brothers Steve, Tommy and Paddy won the All England rowing championships and were favourites to win a rowing medal in the Berlin Olympics until prevented from taking part due to Steve, Tommy and Paddy having wrestled professionally.

 One of the famous fighting Casey clan from Sneem in Ireland Paddy was Irish heavyweight champion and wrestled in Britain during the 1930s until an injury to his back enforced premature retirement and cancellation of his plans to join brother Steve in the USA.
 Paddy and his brothers Steve, Tommy and Mick won the All England rowing championships and were favourites to win a rowing medal in the Berlin Olympics until prevented from taking part due to having wrestled professionally.
 After retiring from wrestling Paddy took up club management in London.
-Paddy Casey, the last of the seven brothers, died in February 2002.
+Paddy Casey, the last of the seven brothers, died in February 2002.s to turn professional boxer.
+Tom Casey died in May, 1985.

 See the entry for Steve McHoy